govlog/pytaskpool/README.rst

 A simple multiprocess function pooler which create results generators

-pytaskpool use python multiprocessing module
+pytaskpool use the python multiprocessing module

 pytaskpool provide an easy way to execute python functions in a pool of process (not threads) for using all your CPU cores.
 Functions results can be then obtained in order or not (via a generator).